 Debtors executing short sales without legal representation risk being put in a worse situation with their debt through "deficiencies."
 This is worse than if you had never done a short sale at all.
 Be cautious when entering into a short sales transaction, it is not recommended without the aid of an attorney.
 A lawyer can assist you in avoiding large tax liabilities.

-If you are interested in finding out if a short sale is right for you, contact an Orlando short sales attorney at our firm today.
+Are you interested in finding out if a short sale is right for you?
+Contact an Orlando short sales attorney at our firm today.